-A simple and straightforward guide that encourages mental health, creative expression, learning and coping.
+A simple and straightforward guide that encourages safety, mental health, creative expression, learning and coping.
 Use it to help children, teenagers and families overcome and go beyond bad memories and fears.

 [Electron microscope picture showing the crown-like spikes of the COVID-19 Virus.
-Photo from U.S. Centers for Disease Control]
+Photo from U.S. CDC]